LOOP115/Shared_White_Board/README.md

     * TCP or UDP
     * Message format and exchange protocol
       * can be XML-based or your own format
-      * Client can broadcast a message with updates to all other clients, other clients reply acknowledging the message.
+      * Client can broadcast a canvas with updates to all other clients, other clients reply acknowledging the canvas.
   * Java RMI
     * Remote Objects/Remote Interface
   * File or Database for Storage